 First impressions matter

-You can’t expect to start a conversation with a stranger if you’re sipping on wine in silence.
-You need to strike up a conversation with another guest and get into a quick chat.
+You can’t expect to start conversing with a stranger if you’re sipping on wine silently.
+You need to talk with another guest and get into a quick chat.

 Learn about the other guests and the wines.
 If you’re not very knowledgeable about wine, you can still learn a lot by asking questions about what you’re drinking.